iamgbayer/gride/DOCUMENTATION.md

 ##### Gulp

-To use gride with gulp, needs use [gulp-stylus](https://www.npmjs.org/package/gulp-stylus) and include gride call in use option.
+To use gride stylus with gulp, needs use [gulp-stylus](https://www.npmjs.org/package/gulp-stylus) and include gride call in use option.

 ```javascript
 var gulp = require('gulp')